-XI.
-SHIPPING OF BIOHAZARDOUS MATERIALS.
+I. SHIPPING OF BIOHAZARDOUS MATERIALS.

-A. Regulatory Requirements.
+- Regulatory Requirements.
 Materials in commerce deemed to have a reasonable potential for being contaminated with infectious agents are classified by the U.S. Department of Transportation (DOT) as "dangerous goods."
-The shipment of dangerous goods is regulated primarily by DOT although several other federal agencies (USDA, CDC, OSHA, etc.), international organizations (United Nations, World Health Organization, International Air Transport Association (IATA), etc.), and foreign governments also have requirements which apply to the shipment of dangerous goods under certain circumstances.
+The shipment of dangerous goods is regulated primarily by DOT although several other federal agencies (USDA, CDC, OSHA, etc.), international organizations (United Nations, World Health Organization, International Air Transport Association (IATA), etc.), and foreign governments also have requirements which apply to the shipment of dangerous goods under certain circumstances. - University Policy.

-B. University Policy.
 As indicated in the section above, employees who participate in the packaging, shipping, receiving, transportation, or otherwise handle packages containing dangerous goods must be trained, tested, and certified.
-Detailed information regarding packaging, shipping, and labeling requirements for dangerous goods (infectious materials, diagnostic specimens, dry ice, etc.) training/certification requirements and related topics may be reviewed at the EHS/SRM Dangerous Goods Webpage.

-C. Contact the EHS Dangerous Goods Program.
-To arrange for dangerous goods training and certification and/or assistance with questions/problems involving the packaging, shipping, receiving, labeling, or other dangerous goods issues, contact the Biosafety Office (mtelliot@vcu.edu).

-D. Accredited Staff: Laboratory personnel who have been certified for shipping/receiving of dangerous goods via the EHS platform presentation or other approved course should be listed below (note: certification must be renewed every two years):
+Detailed information regarding packaging, shipping, and labeling requirements for dangerous goods (infectious materials, diagnostic specimens, dry ice, etc.) training/certification requirements and related topics may be reviewed at the Dangerous Goods Webpage. - 3.
+Contact the EHS Dangerous Goods Program.
+To arrange for dangerous goods training and certification and/or assistance with questions/problems involving the packaging, shipping, receiving, labeling, or other dangerous goods issues, contact the Biosafety Office (biosafety@vcu.edu). - 4.
+Accredited Staff: Laboratory personnel who have been certified for shipping/receiving of dangerous goods via the EHS platform presentation or other approved course are allowed to ship or receive hazardous materials (note: certification must be renewed every two years).